audiotranskription Hintergrund

 6. Didactization of qualitative methods through low-threshold practical experience

-You can throw students in at the deep end with this format.
-This allows them to gain their first practical experience with qualitative interpretation.
-The LLMs integrated into the interpretation group act as a kind of sparring partner for the interpretation work.
+Hybrid interpretation allows students to gain their first practical experience of qualitative interpretation.
+The integrated LLMs act as a kind of sparring partner for the interpretation work.

 By actively engaging with different approaches to interpretation, they are encouraged to develop their own, well-founded positions.
 This process not only promotes analytical thinking, but also the ability to synthesize and evaluate complex interpretations.